tobypullan/tobypullan.github.io/docs/_posts/2024-11-21-On Backpropagation(NN).md

 # is equivalent to writing this
 c = a.__add__(b)
 ```
-When two value objects are multiplied a similar process happens compared to when two value objects are summed together.
-The only difference is now the output is the data of the objects multiplied together instead of added, and the backward function looks a bit different.
+When two `value` objects are multiplied a similar process happens compared to when two `value` objects are summed together.
+The only difference is now the output is the data of the objects multiplied together instead of added, and the `_backward` function looks a bit different.

-\__repr__ defines the behavior of the value class when it is output in the notebook. \__repr__ outputs the
+`\__repr__` defines the behavior of the `value` class when it is output in the notebook. `\__repr__` outputs the
-data and grad attributes of the value object as a string, rather than a memory location (which is much less helpful).
+`data` and `grad` attributes of the `value` object as a string, rather than a memory location.
 ```python
 def __repr__(self):
     return f"Value(data={self.data}, grad={self.grad})"
 ```
-There are more magic methods in the value class but they follow the same principles that I have described above.
+There are more magic methods in the `value` class but they follow the same principles that I have described above.

+## The data and grad attributes
+Before we go any further, there are two important attributes to that we need to understand - the `data` and `grad` attributes.
+- `data`: The current numerical value of this node in the expression.
+- `grad`: This is the derivative of the final output of the expression with respect to the current node.

 ## Backprop by hand through Andrej's Graph
 Karpathy uses a graphical visualisation of expressions (shown in the image below) to improve intuition around finding derivatives at each node with respect to the output.
-The expression used in his video is shown below, along with the graph that shows how nodes are combined with operations towards the output.
+The expression used in his video is shown below, along with the graph that shows how nodes are combined with operations.
+We will move through this expression from right to left filling in the `grad` attributes for each `value` object.
 ```python
 e = a * b
 d = e + c